Dataset Dynamics via Gradient Flows in Probability Space: Dataset Dynamics through Optimization

-The term on the right-hand side provides a notion of gradient in the Wasserstein metric: $\nabla_{\W}F(\rho)$.
-Note also that this is a continuity equation (c.f.~eq.~\eqref{eq:benamou}) for $\rho_t$ and the velocity field $- \nabla \fvar[F]{\rho}(\rho_t) $.
+First, the notion of derivative can be extended to functionals on measures through the first variation, denoted by $\frac{\delta F}{\delta \rho}$ (and defined in detail in Appendix~\ref{sec:pde_view}).
+With this, we characterize the gradient flow $(\rho_t)_{t\geq 0}$ of $F$ as the solution of: which can also be seen as a continuity equation \eqref{eq:benamou} for the measure $\rho_t$ and the velocity field $- \nabla \tfvar[F]{\rho}(\rho_t) $.

-Our main functional of interest will be the Wasserstein distance to a target distribution: $\cT_{\beta}(\rho)\triangleq \W_2(\rho, \beta)$, which we realize using the OTDD (Sec~\ref{sec:otdd}).
-In addition, following the literature on gradient flows \citep{santambrogio2015otam, santambrogio2017euclidean}, we consider three other families of functionals: \ifbool{twocol}{
+Our main functional of interest will be the Wasserstein distance to a target distribution: $\cT_{\beta}(\rho)\triangleq \W_2(\rho, \beta)$, which we realize using the OTDD (Section~\ref{sec:otdd}).
+In addition, following the literature on gradient flows \citep{santambrogio2015otam, santambrogio2017euclidean}, we consider three other functional families: